RuxiC/Matrix_Project_Snake_Game/README.md

   <h2>Game requirements</h2>
     – Minimal components: an LCD, a joystick, a buzzer and the led matrix;

-    – You must add basic sounds to the game (when ”eating” food, when dying, when finishing the level etc).
-Extra: add theme songs;
+    – You must add basic sounds to the game;

     – It must be intuitive and fun to play;